adamchr88/CV-tailoring-AI-Agent/README.md

 **What it does**
 ---------------

-The CV-AI-Agent project provides a Python-based framework for [insert brief description of the project's purpose and functionality].
+The CV-AI-Agent project provides a Python-based framework for creating a tailored CV based on a inputted job description.
 This project utilizes a combination of AI-powered tools to enhance computer vision capabilities.

 **Features**
 ------------